The History of Cannabis Legislation and an Homage to its Pioneers

-- 33 states have made medical cannabis legal.
+- Thirty-three states have made medical cannabis legal.

-These milestones may have been reached without NORML, but there is no doubt the organization played an integral part in their acquisition.
+These milestones may have been reached without NORML, but there is no doubt the organization played an integral part in its acquisition.

 Though the cannabis industry owes a great debt to Keith Stroup, other people have also contributed to the massive strides taken by the industry.

-In 1971, a psychiatrist from Harvard Medical School wrote a book entitled, Marihuana Reconsidered.
-The book raised the ire of president Richard Nixon because it decimated the federal government’s case for maintaining the illegal status of cannabis.
+The book raised the ire of President Richard Nixon because it decimated the federal government’s case for maintaining the illegal status of cannabis.

 Written by Lester Grinspoon, the book was immensely popular.
 His ivy league credentials made it difficult for critics to pan the work as hippie nonsense.